tyrellw3llick/letsgo/README.md

 # Let's Go - Go Web Application

-A Go web application built while following Let's Go by Alex Edwards.
+A Go web application built while studying Let's Go by Alex Edwards.
 This project implements a simple, production-ready web app with features like routing, templating, and database integration, serving as a learning exercise in Go web development.

-This repository contains my implementation of the web application project from *Let's Go* by Alex Edwards.
-The book guides readers through building a robust, production-ready web application using Go (Golang), covering key concepts like routing, templating, middleware, and database interactions.

 ## Project Overview